 And thus Stephen stands before that hateful, violent mob without fear.
 What can they do to him?
 They can’t kill him.
 God is on his side, has given His life for his, has promised him eternal glory in the Father’s presence.
 If it is time, if his suffering witness is complete, then God will bring him home, but not a moment before.
 Stephen sees clearly through the dross.
 The Lord has lovingly disciplined him so that he would not mistake this fallen creation, success, popularity, or an abundance of things, for what God actually desires to give to him.
 Stephen’s expectations about this life are therefore realistic.
 They come from the Scriptures.
 He knows that men always resist the Holy Spirit and do evil.
 But God is still good and still loves men, and the sacrifice of His Son on the cross is enough to forgive even scheming, diabolical murderers.
 Again and again men reject Him.
 Again and again, He reaches out to them with grace, forgiveness, peace.

 And do not miss the profound effect of Stephen’s dying prayer: Saul is no longer at odds with Stephen.
 They are brothers in heaven, fellow martyrs of Christ, who have come to their reward.
 Stephen’s prayer was answered.
-Paul was saved by grace.
+Paul was saved by grace and reconciled to the one he murdered.
 God is good.
 Dry turkey, missing batteries, and family squabbles still hurt.
 So do stones.
 But they will not last.
 They will not hurt forever.
 Your time, too, will come.
 And there are no disappointments in your true home.
 Jesus was born, died, and rose that He would bring you there.
-Here is an answer to our disappointments and strength for the day.
+Here is the answer to your disappointments.
+Here is strength for the day.

 In +Jesus’ Name.
 Amen.